Network News - November

 - C&K Conference 2026: (25 July, Brisbane)Inspires educators with creativity, play, and arts-based approaches

-We’re working to build a state-wise conference list to showcase and support Sites’ participation.
+We’re working to build a state-wise conference list to showcase and support sites’ participation.
 Please get in touch with your upcoming plans so we can collaborate early for a strong HIPPY presence.

 Clicking on the link will open a separate window with a pre-formatted subject line.